 Choosing to go green in your office space comes with a number of benefits.
-These include cutting back on paper usage, reducing waste, cutting energy costs, providing a better work environment for employees and much more.
-Let’s break down 5 benefits of having a green office space and how you can go about making your office space greener today.
+These include cutting back on paper usage, reducing waste, cutting energy costs, providing a better work environment for employees, and much more.
+Let’s break down 5 benefits of having a green commercial office space and how you can go about making your office space greener today.

 1) Increased Productivity